esmabagcl/portfolio-practice/README.md

 # Portfolio Practice

+## Project Description
-This project is a portfolio website developed by me using React and Tailwind CSS.
+Portfolio Practice is a web application developed by me using React and Tailwind CSS.
-The design is inspired by an example portfolio and does not belong to a real person.
+The project is inspired by an example portfolio design and does not belong to a real person.

-## 🚀 About the Project
-The goal of this project was to practice modern web development by building a stylish and dynamic portfolio interface from scratch.
+Its purpose is to practice modern frontend development and create a responsive, stylish portfolio interface.

+## My Role
+I developed this project independently, implementing all frontend components, styling, and layout.
+This project helped me gain practical experience in building responsive web interfaces and structuring a modern frontend project.

+## Features
+- Fully responsive layout for desktop and mobile
+- Component-based architecture using React
+- Smooth navigation and interactive UI
+- Clean and modern design

-## 🛠️ Technologies
+## Technologies Used
-* **Framework:** React
+- React
-* **Build Tool:** Vite
+- Tailwind CSS
-* **Styling:** Tailwind CSS
+- Vite Tailwind CSS

-## 📂 Setup
+## Setup
 1. Clone the repository: `git clone https://github.com/esmabagcl/portfolio-practice.git`
 2. Install dependencies: `npm install`
 3. Run the project: `npm run dev`